Learn about actual and potential costs

 How risky is the supply chain?

 Supply chain risk for industrial platforms and catwalks has been moderate during the three years to 2020.
 Most risk stems from volatile prices in key inputs, such as global commodities steel and aluminum.
-Many vendors use steel as their go-to material when building industrial platforms or...
+Many vendors use steel as their go-to material when building industrial platforms or catwalks due to its...
 Subscribe to learn more.